Jade-Ray/PyTorch_experiment/ComprehensiveNetwork/Text/README.md

     - `ClassifyNames.py` : Classify different country names via RNN without connvenience function of torchtext, so also introduce some basic operate of NPL.

     - `GeneratNames.py` : Generate different country names via RNN with some linear.
+Sepcifically add application of LSTM and GRU model net.
+    -

     - `TranslationS2S.py` : Translate sequence to sequence via two recurrent neural networks work together( encoder and decoder with attention that from input to output embedding word ).